When a $12,000 luxury festival in a Caribbean paradise turns into chaos

 The reality, however, has been anything but.

-Those who shelled out up to $12,780 for the luxury weekend in Great Exuma found themselves Thursday treated to mass disorganization, half-built tents, feral dogs, and catered food that was little more than limp cheese sandwiches.
+Those who shelled out up to $12,780 for the luxury weekend in the Exumas found themselves Thursday treated to mass disorganization, half-built tents, feral dogs, and catered food that was little more than limp cheese sandwiches.

 Oh, and no beer.